Diego Blas Temiño

 Selected research activities

-• Member of Scientific Committee, Benasque Center for Science, Spain.
+• Scientific Committee, Benasque Center for Science.

-Mentor of the LISA, BIST and IFAE mentorship programs.
+Mentor at LISA, BIST & IFAE programs.